 IALA has made recommendations on colours for lighted aids to navigation and for surface colours for visual signals on aids to navigation.

-Marine aid to navigation signal lights use a five-colour system comprising white, red, green, yellow and blue, as defined in IALA Recommendation R0200(E-200) Part 1.
+Marine aid to navigation signal lights uses a five-colour system comprising white, red, green, yellow and blue, as defined in IALA Recommendation R0200(E-200) Part 1.
 The colour regions defined in the IALA recommendation are derived from those given in the International Commission on Illumination (CIE) Standard S 004/E 2001 Colours of Light Signals.
 [1] , with small variances in some of the boundaries.